strk1204/Splunk-Observability-Terraform-Exporter/README.md

 Please replace `somedir` with the actual directory where you want the output files to be saved.
 If the directory does not exist, Docker will create it for you.

+This application requires the usage of Python3.10 or newer.

 ## Usage

 This script exports resources from Splunk Observability Cloud to Terraform.
 It supports dashboards, dashboard groups, and charts.
 The script accepts the following command-line arguments: